‘General Hospital’ Spoilers: Valentin & Liesl Conspire, While Charlotte Demands Answers From Lulu

 — General Hospital (@GeneralHospital) October 9, 2019

 However, Michael may have something to say about that.
 He is the main reason that Sasha chose to stay in Port Charles.
-He also found out the truth before everyone else did and he chose to support her.
+He also found out the truth before everyone else did, and he chose to support her.
 He is not about to let her go.
 Michael has stood by his girl and will continue to do so.

 General Hospital spoilers for next week tease that Michael will be concerned about something.
 Will Valentin try to threaten Sasha?
 Or it may have something to do with his ex, Nelle Benson.
 She is hoping to get out of prison on parole and that could spell double the trouble for Sasha.